The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: A State-Independent Quantum Rashomon Effect

+Quantum measurement generally entails a change of state of the measured system.
 Consequently, we must suppose that, in general, after a higher-rung measurement, information at the lower rung is not preserved.
-And indeed, a state like $\ket{\overline{\overline{z}}_1^+\overline{\overline{x}}_2^-}$ is not a state in which $\mathcal{A}$ has observed the outcomes $\mathcal{A}_1 = +1$, $\mathcal{A}_2 = -1$, and $\mathcal{A}_3 = -1$---or, in fact, is in a state of having observed any definite outcome at all.
+And indeed, a state like $\ket{\brac{\brac{z}}_1^+\brac{\brac{x}}_2^-}$ is not a state in which $\mathcal{A}$ has observed the outcomes $\mathcal{A}_1 = +1$, $\mathcal{A}_2 = -1$, and $\mathcal{A}_3 = -1$---or, in fact, is in a state of having observed any definite outcome at all.
 But this still does not allow us to tell a consistent story encompassing $\mathcal{A}$'s, $\mathcal{B}$'s, and $\mathcal{C}$'s observations.
 To see this, consider Fig.~\ref{pic:time}.
 There, the temporal sequence of the experiment is made explicit, together with the knowledge of each observer at each point in time.
 Thus, $\mathcal{A}$ knows the value of their observables after having measured them---however, crucially, this lets them also make predictions of the observations made by $\mathcal{B}$ and $\mathcal{C}$, \emph{at the time they make them}.
-This is due to the fact that $\mathcal{A}$, at $t_1$, making the $Z_1$-measurement knows that, due to \textbf{COO}, $\mathcal{C}$, at $t_3$, will obtain the same value for $\overline{\overline{Z}}_1$.
+This is due to the fact that $\mathcal{A}$, at $t_1$, making the $Z_1$-measurement knows that, due to \textbf{COO}, $\mathcal{C}$, at $t_3$, will obtain the same value for $\brac{\brac{Z}}_1$.

 $\mathcal{A}$, at $t_1$ due to their observations, may thus predict whether observed values of $\mathcal{B}$ and $\mathcal{C}$ agree or disagree.
 Likewise, at $t_2$ and $t_3$, each of $\mathcal{B}$ and $\mathcal{C}$ may analogously judge whether the observables of the other two observers agree in the corresponding rows.
-However, as the above discussion implies, there is no sequence $(t_1, t_2, t_3)$ such that these judgements are mutually consistent.
+However, as the above discussion implies, there is no sequence such that these judgements are mutually consistent.
 This does not depend on whether each observer's experience is undone by a higher-rung measurement---whether, in this sense, they forget their predictions after making them.